overhauldev/savient-sudoku/README.md

 Welcome to Savient Sudoku, a web-based Sudoku puzzle game built with React.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+This project was my first hands on experience with React and Javascript as a whole.
+I made this website for my work placement: Savient Ltd, where I was on a small team aimed at making interactive puzzles for secondary school students, whilst introducing them to STEM education.

 ## Table of Contents

 - [Features](#features)